Skailys/BackPack/README.md

 ## Permissions
 * `backpacks.using.bypassFiltering` if true, it will bypass the direct filter option
 * `backpacks.using.bypassForceFilter` if true, it will don't check the shulker for illegal items

-## Filter list (BackPack/filter.csv)
-* The filter list stored at the data folder of the plugin under filter.csv
-  * The entry are structured as follows: `<material>,<name>`, e.g. `material,shulker_box`
-  * If no filter list exist it will throw a warning, you can still use plugin normally